Xilinx/Vitis_Libraries/docs/guide_L2/engines/MCAmericanEngine.rst

 3. Calculate the exercise price for previous time steps :math:`T-1`, compare it with the last exercise price, select the larger one.
 4. Keep rolling back to previous time steps until :math:`t` is :math:`0` and obtain the max exercise price :math:`V_t` as the optimal exercise price.

-In the above process, for each time step :math:`t`, conditional expectation :math:`E_t[Y_t|S_t]` of the payoff is computed according to Least-Squares Monte Carlo (LSMC) approach, proposed by Longstaff and Schwartz.
+In the process above, for each time step :math:`t`, conditional expectation :math:`E_t[Y_t|S_t]` of the payoff is computed according to Least-Squares Monte Carlo (LSMC) approach, proposed by Longstaff and Schwartz.
 Mathematically, these conditional expectations can be expressed as:

 .. math::
         E_t[Y_t|S_t] = \sum_{i=0}^{n}a_iB_i(S_t)